Xamarsia/simple-photo-sharing-platform/README.md

 For detailed documentation on the endpoints, please refer to the specific controller file.
 You will find Doxygen documentation there.

 In this project, there are several controllers that manage all endpoints.
-Each controller has its own specific responsibilities, and the endpoints are organized accordingly.s
+Each controller has its own specific responsibilities, and the endpoints are organized accordingly.

 ### Auth Controller